conan-io/conan-center-index/docs/developing_recipes_locally.md

 Assuming you've already tested it locally, and it's successfully export to your cache, you can:

 1. Creating a new profile.
+   * You can also download them from CCI build summary
 2. Build missing packages

 Example.